bta4935/Web-Agent/README.md

 - Per-request browser initialization to prevent "The receiver is not an RPC object" errors
 - Comprehensive resource cleanup to prevent memory leaks

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE-MIT](LICENSE-MIT) file for details.

-Additional licensing options are available under Apache License 2.0 - see the [LICENSE-APACHE](LICENSE-APACHE) file for details.